slevomat/coding-standard/README.md

 This sniff provides the following setting:

 * `enable`: either to enable or no this sniff.
 By default, it is enabled for PHP versions 7.4 or higher.
+* `minDigitsBeforeDecimalPoint`: the mininum digits before decimal point to require separator.
+* `minDigitsAfterDecimalPoint`: the mininum digits after decimal point to require separator.

 #### SlevomatCodingStandard.PHP.ReferenceSpacing 🔧